akshayvinchurkar/advanced-css-editor/readme.txt

 - Possibility to add different custom CSS based on the type of deviced
 - Experience live all the changes via Appearance -> Customize
+- Minify your CSS to optimize your site
 - Custom CSS for Phone
 - Custom CSS for Tablet
 - Custom CSS for Desktop